VRCWizard/TTS-Voice-Wizard-Lite/README.md

 # TTS-Voice-Wizard-Lite
-**This is an extremely dumbed down version of the STTTS app that uses windows Speech recognition engine and TTS, for the main version of the app go here https://github.com/VRCWizard/TTS-Voice-Wizard**
+**This is an extremely dumbed down version of the STTTS app that uses windows Speech recognition engine and TTS, for the main version of the app go here https://github.com/VRCWizard/TTS-Voice-Wizard** <br />
 Use TTS Voice Wizard's accessibily features to improve your VRChat experience (it works out of VRChat too!)
 * You can convert your Speech to Text and back to Speech through Windows Speech Recognition and TTS.<br />
 * You can send what you say as OSC messages to VRChat to be displayed on your avatar using KillFrenzyAvatarText!<br />